Queue Data Structure

 This operation allows us to push or “enqueue” element into the queue.
 The enqueued element will be placed at end or tail of the queue.
 The animation below depicts enqueuing of 4 elements into a queue.

-This operation is denoted by enqueue(element) which takes in an element to adds to the rear end of queue.
+This operation is denoted by enqueue(element) or push(element) which takes an element as input and adds it to the rear end of queue.

 Pop an element from the front end of Queue